 Rate Impacts: What 4-15% Increases Look Like

 This doesn't sound catastrophic.
 And for customers with stable or growing incomes, it's manageable.
 But for households already struggling with water affordability, it's significant.
-And for utilities already facing other capital pressures—aging pipe replacement, green infrastructure, digitalization—stacking an additional 4-15% on top of an already-planned 2-3% annual increase creates a rate shock.
+And for utilities already facing other financial pressures such as aging pipe replacement, treatment cost increases due to PFAS, and decreases in customer demands, stacking an additional 4-15% on top of an already-planned 2-3% annual increase creates a rate shock.

 Affordability: The Equity Crisis Hiding in Plain Sight